unexpectedjs/unexpected/documentation/assertions/array-like/to-contain.md

 ]
 ```

-You can use the `exhaustively` flag to indicate that you want no other items to
+You can use the `only` flag to indicate that you want no other items to
 be in the subject.

 ```js